Pajamaman/jquery.toggleme/README.md

     $('.someclass').toggleme({ linkTitle: false });

 ####preventDefault - Boolean - Default: false
-Set whether or not the title should be clickable.
+Set whether or not clicking on the title toggles the body between hidden and visible states.

 Example: